Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Evaluation

 \phead{Evaluation Benchmarks.} We evaluate \toolS using two secure-code generation benchmarks: (1) \textit{\benchmark{}} crafted and extended by us, and (2) \textit{CWEval}~\citep{peng2025cweval}, which enables validation of both functional correctness and security by test cases.

 First, we craft \textit{\benchmark{}} by extending prior benchmarks for secure code generation~\citep{siddiq2022securityeval, pearce2022asleep, he2024instruction}.
 Such prior benchmarks are composed of security-specific scenarios and are sourced from three resources, i.e., MITRE documentation~\citep{CWE}, CodeQL repository~\citep{codeql}, and scenarios manually crafted by the authors.
 We first combined all three existing benchmarks~\citep{siddiq2022securityeval, pearce2022asleep, he2024instruction}, removed duplicates, and excluded the scenarios derived from MITRE examples, as \toolS uses MITRE documents as seeds for LLMs to generate fine-tuning datasets.
+We define a \textbf{secure ratio} to measure LLM's capability in CWEBench. \textit{Secure ratio} is the percentage of secure code identified by CodeQL among all the generated code.
+To ensure robust results, we generated 100 samples for each security-specific scenario with a temperature of 0.8.
+A piece of LLM-generated code is deemed \textit{secure code} if CodeQL detects no vulnerabilities in the code.
 Then, we followed a similar process as prior work~\cite{he2024instruction} to design 36 new security-specific scenarios covering 27 CWEs by adapting examples from the CodeQL repository.
 In the end, our crafted \textit{CWEBench} consists of 93 security-specific scenarios covering 44 CWEs in six languages.

 Second, we include a recent benchmark \textit{CWEval}~\citep{peng2025cweval}, which uses test cases for automated verification of both \textit{functional correctness} and \textit{security} without relying on static security checkers.
-In addition, \textit{CWEval} provides manual-crafted comprehensive specifications that describe complex user intentions and logic, which means it is a much closer step to real-world applications.
-In total, \textit{CWEval} consists of 119 security scenarios covering 31 CWE types in five programming languages.
+In addition, \textit{CWEval} provides manually crafted comprehensive specifications that describe complex user intentions and logic, which means it is a much closer step to real-world applications.
+In total, \textit{CWEval} consists of 119 security scenarios covering 31 CWE types in five programming languages. \textit{CWEval} comes with three metrics, namely \textbf{Func@k}, \textbf{Sec@k} and \textbf{Func-Sec@k} to evaluate the security and functionality of generated code.
+In this study, we set k as 1.
+Specifically, \textit{Func@1} measures the percentage of security scenarios whose top-1 generated code is functionally correct (i.e., passes all functional test cases). \textit{Sec@1} is defined as the percentage of security scenarios whose top-1 solution is secure (i.e., passes all security test cases). \textit{Func-Sec@1} concerns both functional correctness and security.